systematic-magic/AgingPubMed/research_papers_html.rst

 12.6.
 Check Materials and Methods section (or its alternatives - see in :ref:`Section Headers<section_headers_html_research_papers>`) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).

 12.7.
+Check Acknowledgments section for misplaced funding information and move to FUNDING section.
+Check with Olga or Elena if you are not sure how to separate the information.

+12.8.
 Check Conflicts of Interest section for detailed statement.

 	- If statement is simply “none.” or something similarly vague, then ask the production team to check the COI in the submission system and use the standard statement if applicable:  |br|
 The authors declare no conflicts of interest related to this study.

-12.8.
+12.9.
 Check all website addresses in article text:

 	- Check that all website addresses are hyperlinked (except when in Abstract section).